Arctic Council: Pending observer status

+Future observer status

+In 2023, Brazil expressed its interest in joining the Arctic Council as the first non-Arctic Latin American observer.

 Indigenous permanent participants

-Seven of the eight-member states have sizeable indigenous communities living in their Arctic areas (only Iceland does not have an indigenous community).
+Seven of the eight-member states, excluding Iceland, have indigenous communities living in their Arctic areas.
 Organizations of Arctic Indigenous Peoples can obtain the status of Permanent Participant to the Arctic Council, but only if they represent either one indigenous group residing in more than one Arctic State, or two or more Arctic indigenous peoples groups in a single Arctic state.
 The number of Permanent Participants should at any time be less than the number of members.
 The category of Permanent Participants has been created to provide for active participation and full consultation with the Arctic indigenous representatives within the Arctic Council.
 This principle applies to all meetings and activities of the Arctic Council.

 Permanent Participants may address the meetings.
 They may raise points of order that require an immediate decision by the chairman.
 Agendas of Ministerial Meetings need to be consulted beforehand with them; they may propose supplementary agenda items.
 When calling the biannual meetings of Senior Arctic Officials, the Permanent Participants must have been consulted beforehand.
+Moreover, though only states have a right to vote in the Arctic Council the permanent participants must, according to the Ottawa Declaration be fully consulted, which is close to de facto power of veto should they all reject a particular proposal.
+This mandatory consultation process matches the consultation and free, prior and informed consent (FPIC) requirement mentioned in the United Nation Declaration on the Rights of Indigenous Peoples.
 Finally, Permanent Participants may propose cooperative activities, such as projects.
-All this makes the position of Arctic indigenous peoples within the Arctic Council quite unique compared to the (often marginal) role of such peoples in other international governmental fora.
-However, decision-making in the Arctic Council remains in the hands of the eight-member states, on the basis of consensus.
+All this makes the position of Arctic indigenous peoples within the Arctic Council quite influential compared to the (often marginal) role of such peoples in other international governmental fora.
+The status of permanent participant is indeed unique and enables circumpolar peoples to be seated at the same table as states' delegations while in any other international organization it is not the case.
+Nevertheless, decision-making in the Arctic Council remains in the hands of the eight-member states, on the basis of consensus.